POS 1005 SUMMER ODYSSEY 20XX: FSC IN D.C.

 POS 3339 CONSTITUTIONAL LAW

 Four hours.
 Using major Supreme Court decisions and a case study approach, this course will examine and analyze American constitutional structures and a selection of civil liberties guaranteed in the Bill of Rights.
 Gen Ed: SW (Glb, Aw, An), Ql

 POS 3345 CONFLICT AND WAR

 Four hours.
 Prerequisite: One year of college-level course work or permission of the instructor.
 This course introduces students to the study of various forms of violent conflict in international politics, with a focus on analyzing the outcomes of historical conflicts.
 The course will address the use of violence by both states and non-state actors, such as separatist movements and terrorist groups.
 Possible topics covered in the course include, but are not limited to: the development of military doctrine, terrorism, insurgency and counterinsurgency, alliance formation, civil-military relations, and nuclear proliferation.
 Gen Ed: SW (An)

 POS 3380 SPECIAL TOPICS IN AMERICAN POLITICS

 Four hours.
 This advanced course explores significant issues/topics within the discipline of American government.
 Examples include but are not limited to: Post WWII American Politics; Southern Politics; Women in the American Political Process or the America Political System in Films.
 Gen Ed: SW (Glb, Aw, An), Ql

 Four hours.
-Prerequisites: Junior or senior standing and twelve hours in Political Science or permission of the instructor.
-Empirical theoretical approaches and the qualitative and quantitative methodologies used by political scientists in the study of political attitudes and behavior.
+Prerequisites: Senior standing and twelve hours in Political Science or permission of the instructor, and successful completion of coursework that satisfies Effective Communication SLOs A and B. Empirical theoretical approaches and the qualitative and quantitative methodologies used by political scientists in the study of political attitudes and behavior.
 Capstone course.
-Gen Ed: SW (Ap), Qn
+Gen Ed: SW (Ap), Qn, EC-C